CFB Gagetown: Operations

-In the post-unification armed forces, CFB Gagetown functioned as the primary combat training centre for Force Mobile Command (renamed Land Force Command in the 1990s).
-In the early 1970s Combat Training Centre Gagetown (CTC Gagetown) was established as a unit at CFB Gagetown comprising armour, artillery, and infantry training schools.
-In the early 1970s 422 and 403 helicopter squadrons were relocated to CFB Gagetown.
+In November 1969, the Commander of the Army directed the disbandment of 3 Combat Group and the formation of the Combat Training Centre in Gagetown.
+In May 1970, 3 CG stood down.
+Brigadier-General C.J.A.
+Hamilton, the last commander of 3 CG, handed command of CFB Gagetown to Brigadier-General Duncan McAlpine, the first commander of CTC.
+From that time forward, CFB Gagetown functioned as the primary combat training centre for Force Mobile Command (renamed Land Force Command in the 1990s).
+Combat Training Centre Gagetown (CTC Gagetown) consisted of armour, artillery, and infantry training schools.
+In the early 1970s, 422 and 403 helicopter squadrons were relocated to CFB Gagetown.
 Their helipad is located at the end of Champlain Road.
-In the 1990s the Canadian Forces School of Military Engineering was relocated to CFB Gagetown from CFB Chilliwack.
-The base is still widely referred to as Camp Gagetown.